ankitects/faqs/src/the-anki-2.1-scheduler.md

 - "Next day starts at" is now relative to the current timezone.
 - Anki now distinguishes between manually and automatically buried cards, and you can unbury one set without the other.

+## 2021 updates

+Updates to the V2 scheduler are currently in [beta testing](./the-2021-scheduler.md).